mre/fcat/README.md

 ## Non-goals

 * Provide any additional functionality other than what `cat` provides.
-  If you're looking for a more beautiful cat, check out [bat](https://github.com/sharkdp/bat).
+  If you're looking for a more *beautiful* cat, check out [bat](https://github.com/sharkdp/bat).

 ## Known issues

-If you run `fcat /dev/zero >> myfile`, it fail with exit code `EINVAL`, because, according to the [splice manpage](http://man7.org/linux/man-pages/man2/splice.2.html): "The target file is opened in append mode."
+If you run `fcat /dev/zero >> myfile`, it will fail with exit code `EINVAL` because, according to the [splice manpage](http://man7.org/linux/man-pages/man2/splice.2.html): "The target file is opened in append mode."

 ## Trivia